JeremyNGalloway/Satanic-Socks-Server/README.md

  Uses port 3003 by default

-#                        "Satanic Socks Server v0.8.031206-perl
+                        Satanic Socks Server v0.8.031206-perl
-#    This script is private.
+    This script is private.
 Only for SaTaNiC team and friends.
 Not for sale.
-#                        Coded by drmist/STNC, web: www.stnc.ru. "
+                        Coded by drmist/STNC, web: www.stnc.ru.